containerbuildsystem/osbs-client/docs/configuration_file.md

 ### `[platform:ARCH]` options

 * `architecture` (*optional*, `string`) — platform's GOARCH (Go language platform name).
 If not declared, this option assumes the name of the platform being defined.

-* `enable_v1` (*optional*, `boolean`) — enable support for Docker Registry HTTP API v1 for a given platform.
-Only one platform should have this option enabled.
-Defaults to false.

 ## Build JSON Templates